kai-gibson/void_compiler/README.md

 ```

 #### Memory Model
-void will not have a Garbage Collector or a Borrow Checker - GC is too much CPU time overhead and BC brings too much programmer's mental overhead.
+void will not have a Garbage Collector or a Borrow Checker - GC adds too much runtime overhead and BC adds mental overhead.
 The idea of void is to be a fast, simple, productive language.

 To achieve this, memory will be managed by a combination of move-only "owned" pointer types which deallocate at the close of owning scope, and "tagged" pointers, which panic at runtime if temporal memory errors like Use After Free are detected.